clonazepam (Oral route)Pronunciation

 Take clonazepam only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-If you or your child are using the orally disintegrating tablet (wafer), make sure your hands are dry before you handle the tablet.
+If you are using the disintegrating tablet (wafer), make sure your hands are dry before you handle the tablet.
 Do not open the blister pack that contains the tablet until you are ready to take it.
 Remove the tablet from the blister pack by peeling back the foil.
 Do not push the tablet through the foil.
 Do not break or split the tablet.
 Place the tablet in your mouth.
 It should melt quickly.
 After the tablet has melted, you may take a sip of water.

 The dose of clonazepam will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of clonazepam.
 If your dose is different, do not change it unless your doctor tells you to do so.